smashub/smashub.github.io/docs/choco/dataset_evaluation.md

 #### Step 2: Run the evaluation with JAMS-Test

 Once you have manually annotated/revised the silver JAMS, thereby producing gold JAMS, it is time to measure the quality of the estimated JAMS files (in ChoCo, the output of the JAMification process).
-This is done by comparing the latter against the gold standard, with respect to specific sections/layer (this is fairly documented [in this issue](https://github.com/jonnybluesman/choco/issues/60)).
+This is done by comparing the latter against the gold standard, with respect to specific sections/layer (this is fairly documented in our issues).
 To run the evaluation, you only need to provide the path to the specific ChoCo partition to validate: which is expected to contain a `test` folder with the gold JAMS.
 Please, note that, if the test folder still contains the silver JAMS from the previous step, these can be safely ignored with the `--skip_silver` option.

 ```
 cd choco